0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/azure-arc/manage-license-billing.md

 - The detection logic does not support free disaster recovery testing or monitoring connections like database consistency checks, backups or monitoring resource usage data.

 If you are unable to work within these limitations, you can use volume licensing instead of `PAYG`.
 For details, review [Configure SQL Server enabled by Azure Arc](manage-configuration.md).

+### ESU billing after failover

+During the failovers, the extension is aware of the transition and automatically switches the ESU billing to the active replica without new bill-back charges and follow below logic

+- If the period of failover <= 90 days, ESU billback occurs only from the prior watermark of usage upload.
+- If the period of failover > 90 days, ESU billback occurs from the start of the ESU period.

+For additional information, review [SQL Server Extended Security Updates enabled by Azure Arc](extended-security-updates.md#manage-hadr).

 ## <a id="server-cal"></a> Manage SQL Server instances that use a Server+CAL license